• Vision Award

 Prémio António Champalimaud de Visão 2019

-The António Champalimaud Vision Award 2023 distinguished St. John of Jerusalem Eye Hospital for their fight against blindness in Palestine
+The António Champalimaud Vision Award 2023 distinguished St. John of Jerusalem Eye Hospital for their fight against blindness in the Middle East

 During a ceremony presided over by the President of the Portuguese República, Marcelo Rebelo de Sousa, the recipient of the 2023 António Champalimaud Vision Award was announced.
 This award recognised the St. John of Jerusalem Eye Hospital Group for their remarkable work in supporting hundreds of thousands of people in the Gaza Strip, West Bank, and East Jerusalem.
 Their efforts have been crucial in the battle against blindness and ensuring access to essential health services in a region marked by conflict and instability.
 The announcement took place in the presence of international guests and the Champalimaud family.